RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 # Welcome to the lab

-Hello and welcome.
+Hello and welcome to the lab.
+First off, if you are not familiar with what Ansible is:

+Ansible is an powerful automation and orchestration engine, powerful enough to automate everything from IoT lightbulbs to cloud infrastructure - yet, simple enough for everyone to use.
+Even those who are not a programmer.

+The reason why Ansible has become so pupular is because it's simple.
+No coding skills are required.
+Even a lot of non technical staff in your organization can read and understand Ansible playbooks.
+This simplicity means that you get started in minutes.
+Ansible is clientless, using SSH, Win RM or application specific APIs.
+Ansible also works as you think, tasks are executed in order, top to bottom - much adding to the simplicity.
+While simple, it's power enough to model the most complex workflows in IT.

+Ansibles catch phrase is "automate all things" and this reflects fairly on what it can do.
+People use Ansible to automate all things.
+This differentiates it from the other automation frameworks or systems, which only automates parts of your IT landscape - adding fragmentation and lock-in while making collaboration more difficult.

+# Lab graphics

 In this lab, we use some basic graphics to make the lab easier to understand.
 Such as:

 :boom: This is something which you have to do.\
 :star: If you have time, you can also do this.\